typescript-tools/rust-implementation/README.md

 ## Goals

-The goals of the typescript-tools are to give back the maximum amount of human time possibly; chiefly through stability and aggressive automation.
+The goals of the typescript-tools are to give back the maximum amount of human time possible; chiefly through stability and aggressive automation.

 The Rust implementation aims to minimize the amount of latency added to your monorepo's workflow.